(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 Wine tasting in Santorini was like no other wine tasting I’ve experienced before.
 The views were absolutely incredible!
 There are a variety of different wine tours you can choose from, I will link the tour I booked below.

 We did a half-day wine tour through Get Your Guide, which consisted of 3 winery stops around the island with a tasting and guided tour.
 The tastings even came with small snacks!
 The wine tour included pick up and drop off as well, I highly recommend this tour.
-We ended up learning so much about greek wines, it was so interesting and one of the best days of the trip!
+We ended up learning so much about Greek wines, it was so interesting and one of the best days of the trip!

 The wineries we visited were Estate Argyros, Volcano Wine Museum, and Venetsanos Winery.
 Click here to check out the exact wine tour we did.